-This ensures every pupil has a partner in learning to provide support and encouragement.
-An additional benefit is the relationships that develop between pupils of all year groups, meeting in coaching, then acting as a support network for each other and ensuring everyone enjoys and achieves at Carr Manor Community School.
+As a regular point of contact, Coaches offer trained one-to-one support and are there to talk about concerns or areas for development thus ensuring every pupil has a ‘partner in learning’ to provide ongoing care and encouragement.
+An additional benefit is the relationships that develop between pupils of all year groups, meeting in coaching, then acting as a peer support network for each other and ensuring everyone enjoys and achieves.

 Coaches develop strong relationships with pupils’ families and meet with parents and carers three times a year at ‘Meet Your Coach’ days.
 These days (which are in addition to the traditional parents/carers evenings with teaching staff) have proved to be very popular with families, who recognise the benefit of knowing someone well in school who can advocate for their child.
 During the meeting, parents, carers, pupils and coaches discuss the progress made during the term and look for new opportunities in the term ahead.